maubanel/GMS2-Helper-Packages/cameras/README.md

 `center_lag_cam_create(player_id, [clamp_edges], [cam_distance], [max_cam_speed], [cam_lag])`

-The `clamp_edges` parameer is the same on all the camera's created.
-So the first optional parameter unique to this camara is `cam_distance`.
-It is how many pixels in front of the player you want the camera to center.
+`cam_distance` is the second optional parameter of the `center_lag_cam()` function.
+It represents how many pixels in front of the player you want the camera to focus on.
 The default is set to `200` pixels.
 If you set it to `0` you will have the player centered but will get a more natural camera feel with the lab built in.
+This gives the player nose room to see more in front of the direction they are moving in.

 https://user-images.githubusercontent.com/5504953/235548177-949c5e85-a85c-4c9f-9e70-b2605a157615.mp4